ejwillemse/BAN313/chapter1.md

 Since we are dealing with a new sample we will again have to calculate difference in prices per product, get the sample size, and calculate the mean and standard deviation of sample.

 Once we have the required sample statistics we need to determine how likely our observation or more in favour of the hypothesis is, under the assumption that the null hypothesis is true.
 This "likely-hood" is our p-value which we can compare against a significance level (alpha value).
-Since none were suppied we will use an alpha value of 0.05.
+Since none were supplied we will use an alpha value of 0.05.

 Recall from [Introductory Statistics with Randomization and Simulation](https://www.openintro.org/stat/textbook.php?stat_book=isrs), Chapter 4 that to conduct a hypothesis test for a single numerical variable we need to calculate the Standard Error for the sample, calculate the number of SEs that our observation is away from the assumed mean under the null hypothesis (this will be the T-score for our observation), and then calculate the probability of observing the value or in favour of the alternative hypothesis using the t-distribution.
 The t-distribution also requires us to calculate the degrees of freedom (df).
 All the formulas required for the calculations can be found in the textbook.